ZoffyD/spring-pet/README.md

 * **CI/CD Pipeline:** **Jenkins** is configured to automatically trigger builds and tests whenever code is pushed.
 * **Build Stage:** Jenkins pulls the latest code and compiles the project.
 A successful build is the baseline — if it fails, nothing else runs.
 * **Unit Testing (VS Code + JUnit):** Developers write and run unit tests locally in **VS Code** using the **JUnit** framework to verify Functional Suitability by checking that individual functions behave correctly.
-* **Static Analysis:** Coding standards and common defects are checked to support reliability and maintainability.
+* **Static Analysis (SonarQube):** Coding standards and common defects are checked to support reliability and maintainability.
 * **API Testing (JMeter):** Runs next to verify performance efficiency.
 JMeter captures response times, throughput, and resource usage to make sure the system performs within acceptable thresholds.
 * **E2E Testing (Cypress):** Runs last as the top of the pyramid.
 Cypress executes scenario-based tests that simulate real user interactions, covering functional suitability and usability.
 * **Deployment:** Once all tests pass, the pipeline automatically deploys the application to a **Digital Ocean** droplet so the project is live.